Moskas/nixos-config/README.md

 Then it's the matter of one ``sudo nixos-rebuild switch --flake .#<hostname from flake.nix>`` in the cloned repo directory.
 Although it's the best to just look and copy the desired nix code as it's tailored for me so not everything will work for everyone.

 > [!IMPORTANT]
+> **I'll be adding the qtile config in the near future as I'm quite happy with it for a while.**
 > My qtile config isn't managed by the flake; it requires manual cloning from my [qtile-config repo](https://github.com/Moskas/qtile-config).
 > I'm doing that because I'm constantly tweaking the qtile config, and since having it managed by the flake makes it read-only by default, it's a major inconvenience right now.